yurenju/pocket-archive-all/README.md

-# Archive all article on pocket
+# Archive all articles on pocket

 somehow getpocket does not has the feature to archive all articles, let's implement it in nightwatch.js.